The Challenger disaster investigation made an uncommon theory quite suddenly very famous amongst investigators.

 “Normalisation of Deviance”

-Described by Columbia professor, Diane Vaughan, “Social normalization of deviance means that people within the organization become so much accustomed to a deviant behaviour that they don’t consider it as deviant, despite the fact that they far exceed their own rules for the elementary safety”
+Described by Columbia professor, Diane Vaughan, “Social normalisation of deviance means that people within the organisation become so much accustomed to a deviant behaviour that they don’t consider it as deviant, despite the fact that they far exceed their own rules for the elementary safety”

 Explained differently.
 Imagine there is a road on your way to work that you always go a little bit faster than the speed limit.
 You never get caught, so every day you continue to exceed the speed limit on this bit of road, sometimes going dangerously fast.
 This is deviant behaviour.
 Your safety is at risk but your risk assessments every day allow you to think it’s ok.
 Until one day the conditions aren’t ideal, you skid off the road and cause a terrible accident.
 Normalisation of Deviance.